Welcome to Erin School of English

 Your course fees are not used by Erin School of English until you begin your course.
 If, for any reason, Erin School of English is not able to offer you your complete course of classes you will receive a refund for the classes you have not received.
 This policy applies only in the case of Erin School being unable to provide you with classes.

 Non-EU students on a 25-week programme must sit a recognised English exam such as TIE, IELTS or Cambridge by the completion of their course.
-This exam is a crucial part of your course and your visa.
 Every student must pay the exam fee at the start of the course if it was not paid at the time of booking.
-The student letter used to obtain a student visa will only be issued to non-EU students who have paid for their exam in full.

-If you have any problems not related to your studies our pastoral care officers Roberto Nasi and Diana Kasperska are here to help.
-You can contact them at reception.
-Roberto is our dedicated student support officer and is available from 10.00-11.00 on Thursdays and 4.00-5.00 on Wednesdays in the study room (16a).
-If you feel unwell while in school there is a first aid kit at reception and we have trained first aiders on staff: Svetlana Vladovitch and Stacey Pope.
+If you have any problems not related to your studies our pastoral care officer Diana Kasperska is here to help.
+You can contact her at reception.
+If you feel unwell while in school there is a first aid kit at reception and we have a number of staff who are trained first aiders: Svetlana Vladovitch, Stacey Pope and Noel Mahon.
 If you need to see a doctor we recommend the Dame Street Medical Centre 01 679 0754.

-- Loud, threatening students will not be tolerated in this school.
-Consistent bad behaviour will lead to a verbal warning which will be followed by a formal written warning if the behaviour does not improve.
-If the student continues to behave inappropriately he or she will be expelled from the school.
+• Loud, threatening students will not be tolerated in this school.
+Consistent bad behaviour will lead to a warning which will be followed with a letter of warning if behaviour does not improve.
+If the student still does not behave he or she will be expelled from the school.

 The school is closed for all Irish Bank Holidays.
 If your course corresponds with a national holiday you will not be entitled to any refunds or extra lessons.
 The school is closed for a Christmas break and New Year holidays from